Chollas View, San Diego

-Chollas View is an urban community in the southeastern section of the city of San Diego.
-It is bordered by Webster and California State Route 94 on the north, Mount Hope and Interstate 805 on the west, Emerald Hills and Euclid Avenue on the east, and Lincoln Park and the San Diego Trolley on the south.
+Chollas View is an urban community in the southeastern section of San Diego, California.
+It borders Webster and California State Route 94 on the north, Mount Hope and Interstate 805 on the west, Emerald Hills and Euclid Avenue on the east, and Lincoln Park and the San Diego Trolley on the south.
 Major thoroughfares include Market Street and 47th Street.